 - Do you use a piece of cardboard or a bit softer surface like a Kuligraphy pad?
 No?
 There you have it.

 To solve your problem grab a piece of cardboard, buy a Kaligraphy rubber pad or use multiple sheets 5-8 under your sheet.

-Add some pressure on the pen when you write a down stroke.
-I might be weird at the beginning but you will get used to it very quick and your letters will look good.
+Add some pressure on the pen when you write a downstroke.
+I might be weird at the beginning but you will get used to it very quickly and your letters will look good.